Centro Urbano Benito Juárez: Integration of artwork

 The complex was one of the largest projects in the world which integrates artwork into the architecture.
 Carlos Mérida's mural work here was the most important of his career and the largest mural project in Mexico in the 20th century until the completion of David Alfaro Siqueiros's The March of Humanity mural cycle at the Polyforum Cultural Siqueiros.
 Mérida received the commission in 1951, which took him three years.
-The murals covered an area of 4,000 m2.
+The murals covered an area of 4,000 m^{2}.
 The goal of Mérida's work was to fuse it into the building, rather than just use it as a canvas.
 The complex then became an example of "plastic integration" where the architecture and the art work with each other and neither detracts from the other.
 This project would become the most sophisticated realization of the concept in the post World War I period.

 The Guatemalan-born artist sculpted and painted images of pre-Hispanic legends from Mexico.
 However, the native depicted in these stories have decidedly European faces.
 This mixing of native dress with European faces reflects what is called "Mestizo Art" and reflects the then Mexican government's social ideology of promoting the "mestizo" (mixed native European heritage) as Mexico's identity.

 One example of the integration of architecture and art were the panels of the "C" buildings.
 These panels were created when Pani decided to push the closets to outside of the main walls to save interior floor space This created protruding half boxes distributed over the exterior walls’ surfaces.
 Mérida used these as canvases to place images.
 Another example is the underpass walls along Orizaba Street.
 Mérida realized that motorists did not have time to contemplate peripheral images, so he placed elongated anthropomorphic figures which preceded and anticipated the forward motion of the cars.